aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Gotchas

-- The database fields are snake case, but the front end fields are camel case.
-To make this work, you need to make sure you convert the fields from snake case to camel case when sending from the server to the client, and camel case to snake case when posting to the server.
-You may find the following links useful (https://lodash.com/docs/4.17.4#camelCase, https://lodash.com/docs/4.17.4#snakeCase)
-- Instead of using `res.render` you will need to use `res.json`
-- The `paragraphs` column in the `Posts` table is of type string and takes a ***stringified array***.
+- The `paragraphs` column in the `Posts` table is of type string and takes a **stringified array**.
 However, the front end will send all data relating to the `paragraphs` column as an array of strings.
 You will need to convert the `paragraphs` string array into a stringified array before inserting it into the database.
+- Instead of using `res.render` you will need to use `res.json`.

 ## Stretch Goals
-- Write some tests for your api routes using `supertest`
+- Write some tests for your api routes using `supertest`.
-- Add the ability to like / dislike comments (once you have done the migrations/seeds/queries/api routes, you will need to write some front end `api` functions and `React` components to display these - have a particular look at the `client/api/index.js` and `client/components/Post.jsx` for pointers on how to add client side api routes and front end components)
+- Add the ability to like/dislike comments (once you have done the migrations/seeds/queries/api routes, you will need to write some front end `api` functions and `React` components to display these - have a particular look at the `client/api/index.js` and `client/components/Post.jsx` for pointers on how to add client side api routes and front end components).